rajashtani/chicAssistant/README.md

 One can determine the relevance of two words by computing the euclidean vector distance between thier respective vectors.

-### High Dimension Vector
+**High Dimension Vector**

-Words used in a similar context can be labeled to create multi dimension vector
+Words used in a similar context are be labeled to create multi dimension vector

 <img width="400" alt="nDVector" src="https://github.com/rajashtani/myGPT/assets/71159892/8c9d6ee3-6da3-46ed-84b7-1640cffb474f.png" >